LOBOS-Informatik-AG/pestalozzi-app-api/auth/authentication.md

 ## Login

-This endpoint allows you to get an authentication token by providing the user credentials
+This endpoint allows you to get a user by providing the user credentials

 **URL** : `/auth/login/`